fxnnxc/fxnnxc.github.io/_posts/2022-04-22-2D-image-visualization.md

 <h1 style="font-family:Cursive">  5.
 Separation of the values 🎯 </h1>

-In the previous case, the values are assumed to be continous and the effect of the color was one way.
-On the other hand, you can consider where values are divided by groups like positive and negative.
+In the previous case, the values are assumed to be continous and the effect of the color is one way.
+On the other hand, you can consider the case where values are divided by groups for positive and negative values.
-For example, $V = \set{v | v \in V s.t. v \ge 0} \cup \set{v | v \in V s.t. v<0}$.
+ $V = \set{v | v \in V s.t. v \ge 0} \cup \set{v | v \in V s.t. v<0}$.
 In this case, you can just select different colors for each group and visualize it as in Figure 5.

 <center>